DIY Winter Magnolia Wreath

 TIP: I did this behind some leaves to hide the knot.

-Then step back and enjoy the wonderful winter wreath that you made!
-Because it’s the perfect wreath for the winter season.
+Then, step back and enjoy the wonderful winter wreath that you made!
+It’s the perfect wreath for the winter season and will last a long time.

 DIY Winter Wreath